What vitamins and minerals to take during pregnancy

 • Fresh or canned fatty fish (e.g., salmon, trout, tuna,* sardines, herring, halibut, mackerel)

-• Foods fortified with vitamin D (e.g., cow’s milk, fortified soy beverages, certain rare types of yogurt, margarine, goat’s milk) Cheese is not fortified with vitamin D.
+• Foods fortified with vitamin D: cow’s milk, fortified plant-based milks (soy, almond, rice, oat, etc.), certain yogurts, margarine, and goat’s milk.
+Cheese is not fortified with vitamin D.

 *It’s safe for pregnant women to eat canned light tuna.
 However, they should limit their consumption of fresh or frozen tuna and canned albacore tuna.
-For more information, see our fact sheet, Healthy eating during pregnancy.
+For more information, see the Fish and mercury: Recommendations section of our Healthy eating during pregnancy fact sheet.

 Omega-3 fatty acids

 In general, people don’t get enough omega-3 fatty acids from their diet.
-For this reason, pregnant women are advised to eat at least two servings of fatty fish per week (200–350 g of cooked fish).
+For this reason, pregnant women are advised to eat at least two servings of fatty fish per week (200 to 350 g of cooked fish).

-An analysis of 70 studies concluded that taking omega-3 supplements during pregnancy reduced the risk of preterm births (before 37 weeks) and very preterm births (before 34 weeks).
+An analysis of 70 studies concluded that taking omega-3 supplements during pregnancy reduced the risk of preterm birth (before 37 weeks) and very preterm birth (before 34 weeks).
 Women with low-risk pregnancies, however, don’t stand to benefit from an omega-3 supplement.
-Taking one doesn’t have any drawbacks, but it’s best to simply eat fish; when omega-3 fatty acids are combined with other nutrients, they’re more beneficial.
+Eating fish is a better choice for these mothers-to-be.
+When omega-3 fatty acids are combined with other nutrients, they’re more beneficial.

 Foods high in omega-3 fatty acids

-• Fatty fish (e.g., salmon, mackerel, sardines).
+• Oily fish,* such as salmon, mackerel, herring, sardines, and trout.
 Omega-3 fatty acids are also found in canned fish.

 Other sources of omega-3 fatty acids